Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Discussions and Conclusions

 This study introduces the first dedicated framework for cognitive state prediction in PTW riders, including a dedicated TP dataset comprising more than 129,000 multivariate samples from 51 riders across 153 simulator sessions (NTP, LTP, HTP).
 Our empirical analysis reveals systematic behavioral degradation under TP, with HTP conditions exhibiting 48\% higher speeds and compound risks across multiple riding domains including 58\% more risky turns, 36\% more sudden braking, and 67\% worse clutch control.
 These findings establish the critical need for automated TP detection, as human compensation alone proves insufficient to eliminate collision risks: despite natural adaptation behaviors, TP still causes 21.3\% worse dangerous control and 10.2\% more severe violations.

-Building on these empirical insights that demonstrate the systemic impact of TP on riding safety, we developed MTPS, a novel DL architecture that achieves 91.53\% accuracy and 98.93\% ROC AUC in classifying TP states, outperforming eight diverse baselines.
-Beyond classification accuracy, MTPS demonstrates significant practical utility by improving downstream crash-risk prediction, integrating MTPS-predicted TP into an Informer-based model increases accuracy from 91.25\% to 93.51\%, approaching oracle-level performance (93.72\%).
+Building on these empirical insights that demonstrate the systemic impact of TP on riding safety, we developed MTPS, a DL architecture that achieves 91.53\% accuracy and 98.93\% ROC AUC in classifying TP states, outperforming six baselines with only 172K parameters, 0.66 MB model size, and 0.21 ms inference on CPU.
+Beyond classification accuracy, MTPS demonstrates significant practical utility by improving downstream crash-risk prediction.
+Using MTPS-predicted TP as a feature improves collision risk accuracy for both Informer (91.25\% to 93.51\%) and TimesNet (92.10\% to 93.90\%), approaching oracle performance (93.72\% and 94.06\%, respectively).
 Additional validation confirms perfect HTP discrimination (AUC = 1.00) and reliable confidence calibration essential for real-world deployment.
+MTPS operates on sensor data from individual riders, making it adaptive to rider-specific behavior without assuming homogeneity.
+Additionally, TP manifests through universal kinematic signals—increased speed, sudden braking, and rapid acceleration—that are consistent across driving environments.

-In conclusion, MTPS is a compact, interpretable TP prediction framework (172K parameters, 0.34M FLOPs, 2.16 MB) that can be deployable on edge-AI platforms such as wearables and on-board units for real-time monitoring.
+In conclusion, MTPS is a compact, interpretable TP prediction framework (172K parameters, 0.34M FLOPs, 0.66 MB) that can be deployed on edge-AI platforms such as wearables and on-board units for real-time monitoring.
 By operationalizing SSA and kinetic energy principles in ITS interventions, MTPS bridges methodological innovation and policy relevance, advancing the design of cognitively adaptive and harm-aware mobility systems.
 Future work will validate MTPS in naturalistic riding, extend to multimodal signals, and test adaptive thresholding for real-world ITS interventions.